clintonboys/clintonboys.github.io/_posts/2024-05-15-synthesis-of-form.md

 I read the book recently and really enjoyed it.
 I felt like it gives words and a solid theory to a deeply intuitive idea: that designing or building something requires a very detailed and studied understanding of what you are designing or building it for.
 This simple idea almost sounds like a tautology, but it is remarkable how often it is abused, ignored or degraded.
 Below are a few notes and thoughts I had while reading the book, which I would really recommend to anyone interested in designing and building systems of any kind.

-The text is full of analogies and metaphors,
+The text is full of analogies and metaphors, which at the beginning try to capture the highly intuitive notion of "fit" and "misfit" of forms.

 - magnetic filings example
 - self-conscious vs. unselfconsious cultures